 Do I Need to Do an Internship?

-Without question, Internships are a valuable thing to have on your CV, and many benefits come from doing them.
+Without question, Internships are valuable to have on your CV, and many benefits come from doing them.
 Do you need to do an internship to be successful in your career?
 Absolutely not.
-It does, however, depend on what industry you’re looking to get into.
+It does, however, depend on what industry you're looking to get into.
 If you want to become a lawyer, then doing an internship makes it a hell of a lot easier to get your first gig at a firm.
-Suppose you’re at Uni and have no idea what you want to do once you finish your studies (this was me), then no need to panic.
+Suppose you're at Uni and have no idea what you want to do once you finish your studies (this was me), then no need to panic.
 Most graduates get their first job at a company without an internship and work their way up from there.

 If you are worried about the lack of experience on your CV, then another great thing you can do is complete online courses.
 They are a great way to upskill, and again, employers like to see the extra effort you are showing to better yourself.
-Give our article a read on the 5 best free online courses and see what courses you can complete today to improve your CV.
+Give our article a read on the 5 best free online courses and see what lessons you can complete today to improve your CV.